JorgeFerrer/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 *Overview:*
 - All references to the `msnSn` column in the Contacts table have been removed from portal.
-- Any reference to Windows Live Messenger have been removed from the properties, tests, classes, and frontend.
+- All references to Windows Live Messenger have been removed from the properties, tests, classes, and frontend.
 - `getMsnSn` and `setMsnSn` have been removed from the Contact and LDAPUser models.

 *The following classes have been removed:*